maxine-design-cell/maxine-demo/README.md

 # maxine-demo
-this is my first github repository author- sinchana
+this is my first github repository.
+Author- sinchana